sonniebailey/sonniebailey.github.io/about-content.md

 ## Executive summary

 When you deal with Fairhaven Wealth, you deal with Sonnie Bailey.
+You may be familiar from my writing on the [NZ Wealth & Risk blog](https:\\www.wealthandrisk.nz), where I published regularly for over 10 years.

 ![Sonnie Bailey](sonnie.png)